Netatalk/netatalk/INSTALL.md

 Required for Spotlight support:

   - talloc
-  - tracker version 0.12 or later
+  - tracker version 0.12 or later, or tinysparql and localsearch version 3.8.0 or later
   - bison
   - flex